 Upgrades a bot to the next model up.

-On the turn a bot enters the input hole, that bot is immediately replaced with the next more valuable model, placed into the output hole.
+When you activate the Upgrader: replace the bot in its input hole with a bot of the next more valuable model, placed into the output hole.
 A bot turns into a , and a turns into a .
 (A is just placed as-is in the output hole).